isabellareid/Getting_into_Business/README.md

 # Create a proper data frame
 df <- data.frame(Code, Attribute, stringsAsFactors = FALSE)

-# Generate a well-formatted table
+# Generate a well-formatted table that links code numbers to each of the attributes in the dataset
 df %>%
   kable(caption = "Attribute Codes for Housing Data", longtable = TRUE) %>%
   kable_styling(latex_options = c("hold_position", "repeat_header")) %>%